Winston-Salem, North Carolina

 Destination Marketing + Tourism Development

-The Winston-Salem Convention & Visitors Bureau’s leadership desired to implement the recommendations of Flying Compass’ destination marketing audit.
+The Winston-Salem Convention & Visitors Bureau’s leadership desired to implement Flying Compass’s destination marketing audit recommendations.
 Rather than soliciting resumes to fill the open director position, they posted a request for proposal for a firm with tourism marketing expertise.
 We responded.

 As part of our proposal, we looked to: